-There are many different day trading strategies, and there are courses and online references that can help you understand the process, methodology and risk/return.
+There are many different day trading strategies, and there are courses and online references that can help you understand the process, methodology, and risk/return.
 Start by studying actual trades and strategies.
 You might find a contrarian strategy or maybe trend following.
-Just know that they're all based on speculation.
-You can find many free resources online that allow you to watch live trades, study stock charts and trends, and read financial analysis.
+Just know that all trading styles are based on speculation.
+You can find many free resources online that allow you to watch live trades, study stock charts and trends, and read financial analyses.
 How would you handle the trade?
-When would you sell, how much are you willing to risk, how would you make out if you employed your strategy?
+When would you sell, how much are you willing to risk, how would you make out if you employed your trading strategy?

-Before you start risking real capital, set up a demo account to learn the ropes.
-You can buy and sell in real time, but in a safe space as you learn more about reading the market, the trends and fluctuations, how much to risk and at what point.
+Before you start risking real money, set up a demo account to learn the ropes.
+You can buy and sell in real time, but in a safe space as you learn more about reading the market, the trends and fluctuations, how much to risk, and at what point.
 Practice, practice, practice.
-You can develop, hone and perfect your strategy in a demo environment that won’t cost you your house if you get it wrong.
+You can develop, hone, and perfect your strategy in a demo environment that won’t cost you your house if you get it wrong.
 Keep testing your strategy until you are confident.

 It takes time to learn day trading.
 Especially when you start trading with real capital.
-You need to trade while markets are open, which is during normal business hours.
-Missing a sell because you didn’t execute the transaction before the exchange closed could be a costly lesson if the stock/future/currency fluctuates over night.
-Most companies will not understand that you need to leave a meeting to execute a trade.
-Don’t give up your day job until your profits exceed your take home pay consistently.
-Wealthsimple Trade offers you a commission-free way to buy and sell stocks and ETFs, and could save you tons of money as you hone your skills.
+You need to trade while markets are open: missing a sell because you didn’t execute the transaction before the exchange closed could be a costly lesson if the stock/future/currency fluctuates overnight.

 Especially at the beginning, you need to set a realistic limit on the money you are willing to spend on day trading.
 If it’s money you cannot afford to lose, then day trading may not be for you.
 No strategy or investment methodology will protect you from a stock market implosion due to an unforeseen event.
 Just like gambling, the lure of the win can be intoxicating, but it can also be a siren song to bankruptcy and foreclosure.
-Many’s the person who tried to trade their way out of a hole, only to panic, stop reading the market (or find they were unable to) and find themselves in a much bigger hole.
+Many people have tried to trade their way out of a hole, only to panic, stop reading the market (or find they were unable to), and find themselves in a much bigger hole.

-Talk to your financial advisor, accountant or a tax specialist to find out how day trading profits are treated at tax time, so you do not have a nasty tax bill that eats up all your gains.
+It’s best to know going in how your day trading profits will be treated at tax time, so talk to your financial advisor, accountant, or a tax specialist.
 In many countries, the tax treatment may depend on whether you are seen as an “investor” or a “trader” who does this for a living.
-There may be rules around the length of time between trades, how capital gains and losses are treated and what qualifies you to be a professional day trader.
-You should consult a tax professional who can assist you in determining where your activities fit, and what rates apply.
+There may be rules around the length of time between trades, how capital gains and losses are treated, and what qualifies you to be a professional day trader.

 How to choose a broker for day trading

 One of the most important decisions you will have to make before you start day trading is choosing the broker who will handle your account.
-Here are some things to keep in mind:
+Here are some tips for doing it right:

-Different brokers have different areas of expertise and a FOREX broker may not deal in stocks, or vice versa.
-Find a broker who deals in the area you want to specialize in.
+Different brokers have different areas of expertise.
+A FOREX (foreign currency) broker may do stock trading, or vice versa.
+Find someone who deals in the area you want to specialize in.

-Talk to other day traders to see what platform they recommend.
+Talk to other day traders to see what stock trading platforms they recommend.
 Like any industry, reputation matters, but never more so than when it’s your money on the line.
-Check online reviews, discussion boards and social media content, ask your colleague for recommendations, and take the time to examine their website.
+Check online reviews, discussion boards, and social media content; ask your colleague for recommendations; and take the time to examine day trading websites.

 Check the credentials of the trading platform with their regulatory agency to see if they have had any actions or complaints against them.
 How long have they been in business, how many employees do they have, and how long have they been handling day trading accounts?
 The last thing you need as a new day trader is a broker who doesn’t abide by the rules.